Evaluating Voortman et al 2025 on Sea Level Rise

 Approximately 95% of the suitable locations show no statistically significant acceleration of the rate of sea level rise.
 The investigation suggests that local, non-climatic phenomena are a plausible cause of the accelerated sea level rise observed at the remaining 5% of the suitable locations.
 On average, the rate of rise projected by the IPCC is biased upward with approximately 2 mm per year in comparison with the observed rate.[1]

 To evaluate this, it's important to look at what this paper actually does.
 The study evaluated a subset of two datasets, PSMSL and GLOSS.
 There are 1548 locations in the PSMSL network, and this study evaluated 204 of them, stating these were the only ones that met the "selection criteria."
 There are 294 locations in the GLOSS core network, and this study evaluated 39 of them, again stating these were the only ones that met the "selection criteria."
-There were 28 locations with data both in GLOSS and PSMSL, so this means they used only 215 locations, or less than 15% of the total number of available locations.
+There were 28 locations with data both in GLOSS and PSMSL, so this means they used only 215 locations, or less than 15% of the total.
 Here is their selection criteria:

 - "Latest year in the dataset not earlier than 2015...